mesosphere/dcos-docs-site/pages/dkp/kommander/2.3/clusters/custom-domain-certificate/configuration/index.md

     EOF
     ```

-    Another option is to use a certificate provided by you and **customized for your hostname**.
+    Another option is to use a manually created certificate that is **customized for your hostname**.
 To do so, create a secret holding the certificate on the target cluster.
-Reference that secret in the `certificateSecretRef` field and the custom domain in the `hostname` field of the target cluster:
+Reference that secret in the `certificateSecretRef` field and the custom domain name in the `hostname` field of the target cluster:

     ```yaml
     cat <<EOF | kubectl -n <workspace_namespace> --kubeconfig <management_cluster_kubeconfig> patch \